How the “Real Japan” Offers Healing to Depleted Individuals

 Where Culture Meets Environment

 Nature is another factor that sets the Japanese countryside apart.
 Living in rural Japan is a deeply grounding experience, surrounded by the natural world.
-From unique landscapes with mountains, rivers, and ocean views to locally sourced seasonal food, natural festival themes, hot springs, visible night stars, nature folklore, and endless nature to explore, the Japanese countryside offers an opportunity to get back in touch with our senses.
-Daily life is more relaxed: better for both the body and mind.
+From unique landscapes with mountains, rivers, and ocean views to locally sourced seasonal food, seasonally themed festivals, hot springs, visible night stars, nature folklore, and endless nature to explore, the Japanese countryside offers an opportunity to get back in touch with our senses.

 A Fulfilling Lifestyle